devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ![geek](https://media.giphy.com/media/s5u4GijpxgG4M/giphy.gif)

 We're here in 2012.
 I'm now a 13-year-old calling myself a geek 😆, because that was the time I owned my first android phone, an old little Micromax touch phone.
 I've used phones before, obviously an android but that belongs to my parents so I didn't have much freedom to explore and break things.
 When I got my phone, things started getting rigor.
 I've learned a lot about android, iPhones, their models, and specs.
 I started tweaking around the android and installing various launchers to customize it the way I want.
 One fine day, I got introduced to [rooting](https://en.wikipedia.org/wiki/Rooting_(Android)) and you would've expect it.
-I Rooted my phone ignoring those scary warnings about the security issues and [bricking](https://en.wikipedia.org/wiki/Brick_(electronics)) problems.
-Since then it changed the way I look at technology, How manufactures restrict users, and how rooting breaks out the restriction and allows freedom to customize it in kernel level.
+I rooted my phone ignoring those scary warnings about the security issues and [bricking](https://en.wikipedia.org/wiki/Brick_(electronics)) problems.
+Since then it changed the way I look at technology.
+How manufactures restrict users, and how rooting breaks out the restriction and allows freedom to customize it in kernel level.
 Also that was the first time I got introduced to the term **`Hacking`**.
 I installed a lot of tweaks, apps, and patched games, etc, I pretty much enjoyed the process of rooting, the thrill of rooting (because if I brick, all I had to do is throw it away or spend some lump money to fix which will never be an option for me) and the benefits I gained after rooting.
 Apart from geeky stuffs I did Photoshop, Video editing using [nero vision](https://en.wikipedia.org/wiki/Nero_Vision).

 _Lets leave. come on get in the time machine..._